-If you think you are Interested in enrolling your child for 2019-2020 school year please read the following before applying on February 1st at 8 AM, when the application will be available.
+If you think you are Interested in enrolling your child for 2021-2022 school year please read the following before applying.

-Our program is only for potty trained 3 and 4 year old children that wish to attend North Stafford's Little Wolverine Den for the 2018-2019 school year.
-Children should be 3 on or by September 30th 2019.
+Our program is only for potty trained 3 and 4 year old children.
+They need to be 3 on or by September 30th 2021.